music-suite/music-suite/docs/src/User-Guide.md

 ## Filtered traversals

 Filtered traversals operate on the elements selected by another traversals if they match a specific predicate.
-This is similar to where clauses in SQL:

 This example transposes all notes with a duration less than `2`: